Prophet of the Lord

 "O Lord GOD...I am as a wonder unto many; but you are my strong refuge."

-🔥 Prophetic Disclosure Policy
+🔥 Prophetic Disclaimer

 Warning: You have been warned.

 This site may contain prophetic content.
-Private interpretation not recommended.
-Spiritual discernment is not optional—it’s commanded.

 Hebrews 5:14 – "But solid food is for the mature, who by constant use have trained themselves to discern good from evil."